JustAHappyKid/php-spare-parts/src/template/README.md

 # Diet PHP (Templating Tool) #

-PHP, having effectively begun life as templating engine and since grown into a full-fledged programming language, lies in a peculiar position.
+PHP, having effectively begun life as a templating engine and since grown into a full-fledged programming language, lies in a peculiar position.
-Some still choose to use PHP for templating purposes, but this can prove to be clunky, except in the simplest cases of templating.
+Some still choose to use PHP for templating purposes, but this can prove to be clunky.
+Scaling up to large websites, where some sort of "inheritance" is supported, is especially unsavory.

 Others have opted to create entirely new languages for templating purposes (e.g., [Smarty](http://www.smarty.net/)), but this not only requires one to learn a whole-new language...
-It often makes things that would be _easy_ in PHP difficult, tedious, or impossible.
+It often makes things that would be _easy_ in PHP _difficult_, tedious, or impossible.

-*Diet PHP* (name not yet 100% settled) aims to _"tweak"_ the base PHP language just enough to address the things that make it unideal for purposes of templating.
-It's effectively a small pre-processor layer atop PHP; a Diet PHP file is ultimately converted to 100% PHP-compatible code before being rendered.
+**Diet PHP** (name not yet 100% settled) aims to _"tweak"_ the base PHP language just enough to address the things that make it unideal for purposes of templating.
+It's effectively a small pre-processor layer atop PHP; a Diet PHP file is ultimately converted to 100% PHP-compatible code before being rendered (as HTML, plain-text, or whatever it is you want to generate).

-## Diet PHP makes the following enhancements to standard PHP: ##
+## Diet PHP provides the following enhancements to standard PHP: ##

-  * Provides short-hand syntax for control structures (`if`-statements, `for`-loops, etc.) to avoid having hard-to-read angle-bracket-question-mark sequences all over tarnation.
+  * Short-hand syntax for control structures (`if`-statements, `for`-loops, etc.)
+    to avoid having hard-to-read angle-bracket-question-mark sequences all over tarnation.

-  * Provides short-hand variable substitution syntax -- forget the angle brackets and just assume any "word" that begins with `$` is a variable!
+  * Short-hand variable substitution syntax -- forget the angle brackets and just assume any "word" that begins with `$` is a variable!

-  * Allows for defining xxx
+  * A more natural and elegant mechanism for defining hierarchies of templates.

-  * Automatically escapes variables to HTML, or whatever the underlying document type requires.
+  * Automatic escaping of variables to HTML, or whatever the underlying document type requires.
 (COMING SOON)

-  * Prevents "dangerous" function-calls by limiting what functions may be used.
+  * Preventing of "dangerous" function-calls by limiting what functions may be used.
     The list of allowable functions is customizable.
 (COMING SOON)

 Aside from those additions, it's _just PHP_.
 You don't have to learn a new syntax or remember another wad of function names.
-Anything that's valid PHP flies (except intentionally-suppressed functions), and you can choose to use short-hand syntax when you want, where you want.
+Anything that's valid PHP flies (except intentionally-disallowed functions, of course), and you can choose to use short-hand syntax when you want, where you want; fallback to standard PHP whenever you want.

-## TODO: Give examples... ##
+## Examples ##

+### Short-hand Control Structure Syntax ###

 Instead of: